RetireFlexi

 Free, always

-No account required, no subscription, no paid tier.
-Save your plan by emailing it to yourself — it reloads in one click whenever you need it.
+No account, no subscription, no paid tier.
+Save your plan by emailing it to yourself - it reloads in one click whenever you need it.

 Who is this retirement calculator designed for?

-Expats and internationally mobile people who have savings, pensions, or other assets in more than one country.
-If you have ever tried to get retirement advice that covers two different countries at once, you will know the problem — advisers are typically licensed in one jurisdiction only.
-This calculator lets you model everything in one place: US 401(k)s alongside UK SIPPs, European accounts, Australian superannuation, state pensions from different countries, and guaranteed company pensions.
+Expats, international savers, and anyone with pensions or accounts in more than one country.
+If you have ever tried to get retirement advice covering two countries at once, you will know the problem - advisers are typically licensed in one jurisdiction only.
+This expat retirement calculator puts it all in one place: a US 401(k) and UK State Pension, Australian superannuation alongside a SIPP, Canadian RRSP and Social Security from years working on both sides of the border, or any other combination.

 How private is my financial data — really?

 Completely private, by design.
-Unlike most financial tools, the Global Retirement Calculator never sends your financial data to any server — ever.
+The calculator never sends your financial data to any server.
 Your account balances, pension values, income figures, and projections exist only in your browser on your device.
 There is no RetireFlexi database of retirement plans.
-There is nothing to breach, nothing to hack, and nothing to steal.
+There is nothing to breach.

 What is Monte Carlo simulation and how does it stress-test my retirement plan?